Resources for Employers

 ARC Fertility is unique, the largest, most established, physician-led network of top, board-certified fertility specialists across the US.
-The ARC® Network was founded in 1997 and has served over 70,000 patients.
+The ARC® Network was founded in 1997 and has served over 77,000 families.
 Your employees will be able to find the right doctor close to their homes.

 Flexible programs and comprehensive services make it easy for you to deliver cost-effective, competitive benefits solutions to your company.
 Fertility coverage helps create a family-friendly environment, a positive and inclusive work culture, and attracts today’s top talent.

 The ARC Fertility Employer Program is flexible and easy to implement at any time: any employer can choose the level of benefits they wish to provide for their employees.

 Having a baby is expensive, so when intended parents use a gestational surrogate, the costs only increase.
 In gestational surrogacy, a prospective parent with the intent to have a child (the intended parent) uses a surrogate who is impregnated with a fertilized egg...

 It’s June, which means that it’s Pride Month.
 A month to celebrate how far the LGBTQ+ community has progressed and acknowledge the work that we still have to do to achieve equality.
 As an employer, it’s also an important time to review your diversity, equity, and...

 Discussions about fertility benefits are increasingly on the rise.
 For some organizations, it’s because states are passing legislation for mandatory insurance coverage for infertility treatments, such as the Colorado Building Families Act.
 For others, it’s because...